Egbert-Azure/Install-HITECH-C-COMPILER/README.md

 # INSTALLING THE UPDATED HITECH-C COMPILER FOR CP/M ON GenieIIIs Computer

-Our objective is to run the updated C compiler on real Genie III or sdltrs emulator.
+Our objective is to run the updated C compiler on real Genie IIIs or sdltrs emulator.
 Next step would be to build a cross compiler on Windows with Visual Studio.

 **NOTE:**  updates and enhancements to the HI-TECH C Compiler for Z80 v3.09 running are available on from this site:
 <https://github.com/agn453/HI-TECH-Z80-C>